Skip to main content

 What Is This Test?

 Masking (also called camouflaging) is the conscious or unconscious suppression of neurodivergent traits to appear neurotypical in social situations.
-This test measures three strategies identified in the CAT-Q research (Hull et al., 2019): Compensation (learned social scripts), Masking (hiding natural traits), and Assimilation (changing your identity to fit in).
+This test measures three strategies identified in established camouflaging research: Compensation (learned social scripts), Masking (hiding natural traits), and Assimilation (changing your identity to fit in).

 High masking is associated with increased anxiety, depression, and autistic burnout — even when it appears socially "successful."
 Autistic women consistently show higher masking scores than autistic men, which partly explains why women are diagnosed later or missed entirely.
 Understanding your masking patterns is the first step toward reducing unnecessary performance.